Urinals & Urinal Packs

 What type of plumbing connections are required for urinals?

-Having the right plumbing connections is essential for keeping your urinals functioning and your water flowing.
+Having the right plumbing connections is essential for keeping your urinals and water flowing.
 The type of connections needed can vary, but here are some of the most common plumbing connections you'll often find with urinals:

 • Urinals need a water supply connection to provide the water necessary for flushing.
 This connection is typically made using a water supply line or pipe that delivers water from the main water supply to the urinal's flush valve or inlet.